 - Corporate Governance

-Total Directors’ fees in 2016 amounted to SEK 1,450,000, in accordance with a resolution at the Annual General Meeting 2016.
-Of this amount, the fees to the Chairman of the Board were SEK 450,000, with each other Board member receiving SEK 200,000.
-The Company’s CEO received no Director’s fee.
+Total Directors’ fees in amounted to SEK 1,350,000, in accordance with an Annual General Meeting resolution.
+Of this amount, the fees to the Chairman of the Board were SEK 450,000, SEK 300,000 to the deputy chairman with each other Board member receiving SEK 200,000.

 An Extraordinary General Meeting on 21 August 2014 resolved on a directed issue of new warrants to senior executives and key employees of the Doro Group.
 Each warrant gives the holder the right to buy one share to a predetermined price of SEK 42.00 in the period 22 May 2017 to 21 June 2017.
 A total of 841,000 warrants were issued.